gardener/machine-controller-manager/docs/development/local_setup.md

 * Scales up `machine-controller-manager` deployment in the control cluster back to 1 replica.

 To do the above you can either invoke `make non-gardener-restore` or you can directly invoke the script `./hack/non_gardener_local_restore.sh`.
 If you invoke the script with `-h or --help` option then it will give you all CLI options that one can pass.

+Once the setup is done then you can start the `machine-controller-manager` as a local process using the following `Makefile` target:

 ```bash
 $ make start